eparey/pesci/wiki/Input-Files.md

 ### Single-cell expression data

-In this section, we describe the different accepted single-cell expression data formats and how they can be generated from a Seurat Object.
+In this section, we describe the different accepted single-cell expression data formats and how they can be generated from Seurat Objects.

 > [!TIP]
 > To the exception of scanpy's .h5ad, all input files (single-cell data, orthology file, cell-to-cluster files) can be compressed in .gz or .gz2 or left uncompressed.
-Similarly, where applicable (i.e. not h5ad or sparse single-cell data), both tab and comma-separated formats are accepted.
+Similarly, where applicable (i.e. not h5ad or sparse single-cell data), both tab (.tsv) and comma-separated (.csv) formats are accepted.

 **1. Sparse count matrix and cell to cluster annotation table**